-M1.
-Late Filing.
+M2.
+Late Reporting.

-Independent spenders are required to file complete and timely disclosure statements on scheduled dates.
-Expenditures made within two weeks of the election must be reported within 24 hours.
+Independent spenders are required to file complete and timely disclosure statements on Mondays during the election year, and within 24 hours during the two weeks before an election ("daily disclosure").
+Independent spenders are required to report all covered communications as well as any design, production, or distribution expenditures related to those communications.
+In addition, independent spenders meeting certain criteria must report information about contributions received.
 See NYC Charter § 1052(a)(15)(b); Board Rules 14-02, 14-03.